MichaelDemidov/JS-Tree-Of-Contents/README.md

 Another issue is related to the browser’s built-in text search function on the current page (with hidden text): depending on the specific browser, it either doesn’t not work at all or works incorrectly.
 It might make sense to implement own search function on hidden elements.

-And one more idea for the (possible) future: add the ability to display the entire contents of a document at once, that is, temporarily or permanently disable hiding of all sections except the current one.
+And one more idea for the (possible) future: to add the ability to display the entire contents of a document at once, that is, temporarily or permanently disable hiding of all sections except the current one.
 It’s not very difficult to implement.

+**To do:** How to handle the situation if the content for building the table of contents is not static, but is generated asynchronously by another script?

 A Little Bonus
 --------------